IgorDeepakM/SpacePony/README.md

     fun enum3(): I32 => 44.add(2) // 46
   ```

  * When there are many enums, this makes it more easier to write.
-C intefaces can sometimes have many enums, often as some return status values and the ability to copy and paste most of it makes it easier.
+C interfaces can sometimes have many enums, often as some return status values and the ability to copy and paste most of it makes it easier.

  * Any type can be used in enums, however for auto-incrementation the type must support the add method.
 If not every enum must be given a value.

- * Several enums per line are supported using `;` delimeter
+ * Several enums per line are supported using `;` delimiter

    ```pony
    primitive P